amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/warehouse-native-bulk-model-management.md

 ### Supported operations

 We support both creation and update using the config file.
-If the model `name` exists, we will update the existing model based on the `name`, if the `name` doesn't exists, we will create a new model with that `name`.
+If the model `name` exists, we update the existing model based on the `name`, if the `name` doesn't exist, we create a new model with that `name`.

 ### What happens to the Models not included in the config file